nickmvincent/cmpt419_fall2025/talk/talk-as-marp.md

 - Small groups with high-leverage specialist data
 - Large groups of general users

-**Recent work:** CBI position paper @ NeurIPS [V25] **Older work:** Data leverage foundations [V23]
+**Recent work:** CBI position paper @ NeurIPS ([link](https://arxiv.org/abs/2506.10272)) **Older work:** Data leverage ([framework paper](https://arxiv.org/abs/2012.09995), [experiments](https://dl.acm.org/doi/10.1145/3449177), [more experiments](https://dl.acm.org/doi/10.1145/3308558.3313742))

 ---

+## The CBI / Data Leverage Pitch:

 We (computing, computational social science) should support collective action around data so communities can wield "data leverage"

 **Note:** Data leverage can be broadly applied to many causes, including those I don't personally agree with

-Technical aspects of the work involve data poisoning, scaling, attribution, etc.
+Technical aspects of the work involve data poisoning, scaling, attribution, etc. (If certain groups have lots of leverage to impact a certain model, they probably have high "influence" on that model -- matters for social interpretation of any simulations!)

----

-## Data Leverage and Bluesky / AT Proto (new blogging, source control, etc.)

-**Connection to Bluesky:** Keen to connect with Bluesky folks - great discussion at FAccT this year about atproto and these topics

----

-## Public AI

-We should get public bodies to deploy AI

-Disadvantages to be sure ("governments can never compete with Big Tech!"), but they're well-suited because:
-- More likely to deploy transparent/open models
-- Governed by public consortia (national AI institutes, universities)

-**See:** publicai.network, publicai.co, https://arxiv.org/abs/2507.09296

----

-## Content Ecosystem Protection

-**The hypothesis:**
-1. AI substitutes for Wikipedia/Stack Overflow/etc.
-2. People stop visiting these platforms
-3. Volunteer energy "dries up"
-4. New AI models get worse (Wikipedia not updated)
-5. Feedback loop wipes out communities

-**Shout out:** CDSC work on ecology of online communities (Mako, Nate, Jeremy, Sohyeon, and current students I'll chat with after!)

----

-## Related Work: Jailbreaks Study

-"An Audit and Analysis of LLM-Assisted Health Misinformation Jailbreaks Against LLMs"
-- Ayana Hussain, Patrick Zhao

-**Key puzzle:**
-LLMs can be very good at:
-- Generating jailbreaks against other LLMs
-- Detecting these very same jailbreaks

-How can this all be true at once?

 ---